OUTS1D3R047/Flappy-Clone/README.md

 # Flappy Clone
- My second game project, aimed to improve my gameplay programming skills
+This is my second game project, aimed to improve my gameplay programming skills
+All game scripts are located in the Scripts folder.